Director of Graduate Studies in Architecture

 Fall admission: For consideration for admission, complete application materials should be received no later than January 15th of the preceding academic year.
 In special cases, applications may be considered after this date.
 To be considered for a Graduate Teaching Assistantship, a Graham Fellowship, or a Graduate School Fellowship, complete application materials must be received no later than January 15th of the preceding academic year and even earlier applications are recommended.

 Spring admission: The program is structured to build on the methods and theory core courses that are offered only in the fall.
 Therefore, only under extraordinary circumstances are students considered for admission at mid-year, i.e. for spring semester.
-Students interested in applying for acceptance in the spring semester are advised to discuss the matter with the graduate program coordinator prior to submitting the application.
+Students interested in applying for acceptance in the spring semester are advised to discuss the matter with the graduate programs assistant prior to submitting the application.

 - The Department will not evaluate your application packet until all materials have been submitted.

 - Applications for entrance in the 2018-19 academic year will be reviewed beginning January 15, 2018.

 - Your application must be submitted to the Pennsylvania State University Graduate School at the following website: (http://www.gradsch.psu.edu/index.cfm/apply/)

 - Copies of transcripts, degree/study certificates and diplomas in the language of instruction from all institutions of higher education attended, both undergraduate and graduate, should be uploaded online as part of the Graduate School Application.
 If English is not the language of instruction, copies of all transcripts/documents in the English translation also must be uploaded.